-Anusara was rapidly expanding, with a new headquarters in the works in Encinitas, California, when evidence of personal and professional impropriety by John Friend was posted on the internet in February, 2012.
-Friend soon admitted having inappropriate sexual relationships with female students and employees after his misconduct was exposed on an anonymous website, which also detailed his illegal suspension of employees' pension funds in order to pay for the new Anusara Center, his drug use, and his involvement in a Wiccan coven.
-Friend then announced that he would take a hiatus from teaching in order to evaluate his personal life and restructure the management of Anusara yoga.
+Anusara was rapidly expanding, with a new headquarters in the works in Encinitas, California, when evidence of personal and professional impropriety by John Friend was posted on an anonymous website in February, 2012.
+The site also alleged that Friend had illegally suspended his employees' pension funds in order to pay for the new Anusara Center, used drugs, and was a member of a Wiccan coven.
+Friend soon admitted having inappropriate sexual relationships with female students and employees.
+He then announced that he would take a hiatus from teaching in order to evaluate his personal life and restructure the management of Anusara yoga.
 Michal Lichtman was named the new CEO, although this appointment proved to be short-lived.
-As more details emerged about Friend's deviation from the moral code he espoused and his apparent lack of contrition, many more prominent teachers resigned their affiliation and many students became disillusioned with the teacher they formerly revered.
-In the fall of 2012, Friend returned to teaching with a series of workshops introducing a new yoga system called The Roots.
+As more details emerged about Friend's deviation from the moral code he espoused and his apparent lack of contrition, many more prominent Anusara teachers resigned their affiliation as students became disillusioned with the teacher they formerly revered.
+In the fall of 2012, Friend returned to teaching with a series of workshops introducing a new yoga system called Sridaiva.
 At about the same time, a group of senior Anusara teachers announced the formation, with Friend's blessing, of the Anusara School of Hatha Yoga, which will continue to certify teachers and teach in the original Anusara style.

 The principle aspects that define Anusara are: